V-Washington/AI-Master-Class/README.md

-# AI-Master-Class
+# AI-Master-Class-Website
 hands-on master class where you will learn to leverage the most powerful AI platforms available today.
 Whether you are a business professional, creative, or entrepreneur, you will discover practical techniques to save time, boost productivity, and unlock new possibilities with AI - all while staying legally compliant.

-# Coffee & AI Time - Master Class Website
+# Coffee & AI Time - Master Class

 A professional landing page and payment system for an AI Master Class that teaches practical AI skills to business professionals, creatives, and entrepreneurs.